DecReely/Blast/README.md

 Sorting order increases with row, so the shadowed bottom edge of an upper item overlaps the highlight of the one below and produces the separation line seen in the reference.

+Special items are the one exception.
+Their art is smaller than a cell — a rocket is 140x140, a TNT 142x142 — so they would sit visibly undersized next to a cube.
+Their renderers are given sliced draw mode and an explicit one-unit size, which fits the sprite to the cell without touching the transform, so every prefab stays at scale one and both fields remain editable in the inspector.
+Cubes deliberately keep their 140x160 overhang, since that is what draws the shadow line above.

 **Everything generatable is generated.** Import settings, item and effect prefabs, the item catalog, the level database, both scenes and both interfaces are built by editor tools rather than clicked together, so the project can be rebuilt from source and the setup is reviewable as code.
 Those tools